Flow Matching Beyond Kinematics: Generating Jets with Particle-ID and Trajectory Displacement Information

 \section{Introduction}

 Recently there has been considerable interest and activity in generative modeling for jet constituents.
-While showering and hadronization with standard programs such as \textsc{Pythia}~\cite{pythia8} and \textsc{Herwig}~\cite{herwig2008} is not a major computational bottleneck at the LHC~\cite{Evans:2008zzb}, learning the properties of jets from data still has interesting potential applications.
+While showering and hadronization with standard programs such as \textsc{Pythia}~\cite{pythia8} and \textsc{Herwig}~\cite{herwig2008} are not a major computational bottleneck at the LHC~\cite{Evans:2008zzb}, learning the properties of jets from data still has interesting potential applications.
 For example, generative modeling at the jet constituent level can be used to improve the performance of anomaly detection~\cite{full_phase_space_anomaly} techniques, since this allows to cover the full phase space instead of using solely high-level features that are calculated from the jet constituents.